Tsukumogami-Software/milou/README.md

 Files prefixed by `logo` (e.g. `logo01.png` or `logo.jpg`) will be put in the logos section of your page.
 Any other image in this folder will be included as an image in the generated press kit.

+To include a custom CSS file, create a file named `style.css` in your company folder.
+It will be automatically included in every page.

 ### Product

 Create a new sub-directory containing a product: